HamlynRobotics/WSRender_V0.0/README.md

 https://drive.google.com/open?id=1DBQpbzhAX6HyNKT4I-PGdcJvP0ZVKYWh

 Pre-Requisites:
-1. Matlab 2018
+If you want to use the Matlab version:
-2. Install Matlab Robotic Toolbox 9.10
+1. Install Matlab Robotic Toolbox 9.10
-3. Install Matlab Robotics System Toolbox
+2. Install Matlab Robotics System Toolbox

+If you have a new robot design and want to use the C++ codes:
+3. Install Orocos Kinematics and Dynamics Library (KDL)

+More information can be viewed in the Wiki.